benscott/mp-financial-interests/README.md

 There are also some known issues with the scripts:

-- Only parses information from 2010-2018 Registers.
-For Members' Financial Interests prior to 2010, the format changes substantially.
+- Only parses information from 2010-2018 Members' Financial Interests.
+The format changes substantially for registers prior to 2010.

 - It does not handle recuring/repeat payments.
 For example, [RIFKIND, Rt Hon Sir Malcolm](https://publications.parliament.uk/pa/cm/cmregmem/120430/rifkind_malcolm.htm) records interest "Monthly ongoing payment of £4,666.66"  (14 February 2011).
 But this will be extracted as a single entry of £4,666.66.
 See TODO.